codeblech/nodriver/README.md

 * **This is the official successor of the** [Undetected-Chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver/) **python package.**
 * **No more webdriver, no more selenium**

-Direct communication provides even better resistance against web applicatinon firewalls (WAF’s), while performance gets a massive boost.
+Direct communication provides even better resistance against web application firewalls (WAF’s), while performance gets a massive boost.
 This module is, contrary to undetected-chromedriver, fully asynchronous.